 Actuarial Science Program

-If you are interested in the Purdue Actuarial Science program and would like more information, Professor Jeff Beckley, Director of the program, would be happy to arrange a virtual meeting with you.
-Please email Jeff Beckley at email@example.com to set up a virtual meeting or phone call.
+If you are interested in the Purdue Actuarial Science program and would like more information, Sally Ray, one of our outstanding faculty members, would be happy to arrange a virtual meeting with you.
+She can also meet with you on campus.
+Please email Sally Ray at firstname.lastname@example.org to set up a virtual or in person meeting.

 The Purdue Actuarial Science Program is one of the most preeminent Actuarial Science programs in the United States.
 Purdue’s Actuarial Science has been highly ranked by a number of external organizations.
 To name but only a few, our program was ranked